dariopellegrini/kdone-website/index.md

     val players: Int?): Identifiable()
 ```

-Then using DSL the configuration of CRUD API is pretty straight forward.
+Then using DSL the configuration of CRUD API is pretty straightforward.
-In main, call startKDone function, passing as arguments the desired port, mongo URL and a configuration for JWT with the secret used for token signature.
+In main, call startKDone function, passing as arguments the desired port, mongo URL and a configuration for JWT with the secret used for the token signature.
-Finally with DSL approach declare a module with model class and its endpoint.
+Finally with DSL approach declare a module with a model class and its endpoint.

 ```kotlin
 startKDone(